 The availability of fish, and thus catches, are strongly related to environmental conditions and processes, particularly in pelagic waters (Fiedler and Lavín 2017; Chassot et al. 2011).
-ENSO conditions are influenced by many oceanic and atmospheric factors, but both SST and CHL-a levels are known to be good explanatory variables to describe and predict the habitat and distributions of oceanic animals (Hobday and Hartog 2014).
+ENSO conditions are influenced by many oceanic and atmospheric factors, but both SST and CHL-a levels are known to strongly influence the habitat and distributions of oceanic animals (Hobday and Hartog 2014).

-Figures J-10 and J-11 show quarterly mean SSTs and CHL-a concentrations, respectively, to: 1) provide a general indication of seasonal environmental variability for 2022, and 2) overlay the distribution of tropical tuna catches, as a first step, to illustrate the potential influence of environmental conditions on catches across the EPO during 2022.
-In future, the staff plans to incorporate the catch distribution of key bycatch species and develop species distribution models (SDMs) to better describe potential relationships between environment and species.
-In 2021-2022, SDMs were developed for the leatherback sea turtle (BYC-11-01) and 32 species of sharks (SAC-13-11) and several high-resolution SDMs are underway for other sensitive bycatch species, including oceanic whitetip, silky and hammerhead sharks.
+Figures J-10 and J-11 show quarterly mean SSTs and CHL-a concentrations, respectively, to: 1) provide a general indication of seasonal environmental variability for 2023, and 2) overlay the distribution of tropical tuna catches, as a first step, to illustrate the potential influence of environmental conditions on catches across the EPO during 2023.
+In future, the staff plans to incorporate catch distributions for key bycatch species and develop species distribution models (SDMs) to better describe potential relationships between environment and species.
+In 2021-2022, SDMs were developed for the leatherback sea turtle (BYC-11-01) and 32 species of sharks (SAC-13-11) and several high-resolution SDMs are underway for other vulnerable bycatch species, including oceanic whitetip, silky and hammerhead sharks.

-Cooler waters occurred off northern Mexico and the southwestern United States north of 20°N and off South America, south of the equator and east of 100°W (Figure J-10).
-These cool waters extended westwards during quarters 1 (January-March) and 2 (April-June), and 3 (July-September) and 4 (October-December), respectively.
-Warmer waters developed off Central America and extended westwards during quarters 2 and 3 but retracted in quarter 4.
-A secondary, less intense, warm pool was observed in the southwestern EPO (10-20°S, 140°-150°W) during quarters 1 and 2.
+Warm waters prevailed over much of the EPO during 2023, with the exception of the northern and southern extremities of the Convention Area where cooler waters occurred (Figure J-10).
+A warm pool off Central America was observed in quarter 1 that extended westwards during quarters 2 and 3 and retracted slightly in quarter 4.
+A secondary, less intense, warm pool was observed in the southwestern EPO (10- 20°S, 140°-150°W) during quarters 1 and 2 with minimal contraction in quarters 3 and 4.

 Figure J-11 shows CHL-a concentrations were highest along the equator and the coast of the Americas year-round.
-The oligotrophic6 South Pacific Gyre-located between around 20°-40°S and extending from
+The oligotrophic South Pacific Gyre-located between 20°-40°S and extending from 150°- 90°W-was present in quarter 1, slightly retracted in quarters 2 and 3, and returned in quarter 4.